Doronke/FPGA-QFT/README.md

 ### Overview

-This repository contains the SystemVerilog module `fourXfour_QFT_sparse`, which implements a 4x4 Quantum Fourier Transform (QFT) using sparse matrix representation.
+contains the SystemVerilog module `fourXfour_QFT_sparse`, which implements a 4x4 Quantum Fourier Transform (QFT) using sparse matrix representation.
 This module is designed to perform the QFT operation on a set of quantum bits (qubits) and output the resulting quantum state probabilities.

 ### File Structure